danielmiessler/fabric/patterns/create_security_update/system.md

 - Next one $CVE NUMBER$ | $CVSS SCORE$ | $MORE$
 - Up to 10 vulnerabilities

 A 1-3 sentence summary of the most important issues talked about in the output above.
+Do not give analysis, just give an overview of the top items.

 # OUTPUT INSTRUCTIONS